Douthit History, Family Crest & Coats of Arms

 - Origins Available:

 Of all the Anglo-Saxon names to come from Britain, Douthit is one of the most ancient.
-The name is a result of the original family having lived in the village of Douthwait, which was located on the border of North Lancashire and the West Riding of Yorkshire.
+The name is a result of the original family having lived in either Dowthwaite, in Cumberland or Dowthwaite Hall in the North Riding of Yorkshire.

 Early Origins of the Douthit family